galligiuly/TFM-Which-subreddit-best-fits-my-post/README.md

 <u>Please, execute the notebooks following the numeration assigned to them</u>

+You will need keras version 2.3.1 to execute the final model.

 The fist part of the exploration data is in BigQuery.

 In my Colabs I've been saving the queries used and the correspondig csv result (in case of queries to get finals DataFrames)